melkemk/emotion-ai-/README.md

+## Open the Application

+1. **Start the Flask server** by running the `app.py` script.
+2. **Open your web browser** and navigate to `http://localhost:5000`.

+## Adjust Emotional Parameters

+- You will see several sliders labeled "Valence", "Arousal", "Selection Threshold", "Resolution Level", "Goal-Directedness", and "Securing Rate".
+- Adjust these sliders to set the emotional parameters.
+Each slider ranges from 1 to 7.

+## Send a Message

+- Type your message in the input box at the bottom of the screen.
+- Press the "Enter" key or click the "Send" button to send your message.

+## View the Response

+- The application will process your message and the emotional parameters.
+- The response from the AI will be displayed in the chat container along with the emotional indicators for anger and sadness.

+## Emotional Indicators

+- The current levels of anger and sadness will be displayed as bars in the "Emotion Indicators" section.
+- These levels are updated based on the response from the AI.

 This script sets up a Flask web application that uses the LangChain and Groq APIs to process chat messages and analyze emotional content.

 Modules: